-Head of Division of Language and Communication Science, 1993 - 2002
+Head of Department of Language and Communication Science, 1993 - 2002

 Sally has dedicated her life to helping those with disabilities, playing an integral role in the development of a national strategy for improving stroke services and through her work with the Barnwood House Trust, which supports people with disabilities and mental health challenges.

 Julienne leads research and development in Care for Older People at City and was awarded a CBE in 2015 for her vision and leadership on promoting quality of life in care homes across the UK.